NAG-DevOps/openiss-reid-tfk/README.md

 ## Environment

-In our Speed cluster using GPUs, it could take up to 4 days to complete the training at 120 epochs.
+In our Speed cluster using GPUs, it could take up to 4 hours to complete the training at 120 epochs.

 TEST DATASET: Market1501